 download now

-What Is a Relocation Letter?
+What is a Relocation Letter?

 A relocation letter is one of the many significant HR letters that employers, managers, and the human resources department should be prepared to make when an organization’s office moves to a new destination.
 When employees receive a work promotion, a job offer to another business branch, or perhaps the business has to cut down costs and move to a cheaper location or expand and transfer to a new and improved working environment, every professional working in the company should receive a formal relocation letter to be aware of such location changes.
-Also, relocation letters can be used for relocation purposes not only for offices but including child custody, mortgage, etc.
+Also, relocation letters can be used for relocation purposes not only for offices but including child custody, mortgage, etc. You can also see more on Change of Address Letter.

-Why Are Relocation Letters Important?
+Why are Relocation Letters Important?

 There are many examples of relocation letters such as a relocation letter from employer, a relocation letter for mortgage, a relocation approval letter—the list goes on.
 These relocation letters aren’t only popular for naught because they come with a variety of important reasons as to why you should be concerned about writing or receiving them.

-It Is All in the Details
+1. It Is All in the Details

 First things first, a relocation is informative since it answers important questions such as who is concerned, what the business letter is about, where the new location is, when the moving date is, and why there is a need to relocate.
 The details in a relocation letter are very important because you don’t simply say, “Hello, we’re moving so let’s get packing.”
 It has to be detailed enough that after reading the whole document, the recipient understands the whole message and knows what to do next.

-Clarifies Reasoning
+2. Clarifies Reasoning

 Answering the “why” in the most honest and understanding way possible is a major concern in a relocation letter.
 For example, relocating employees could be due to a basic relocation, a promotion, or a need to downsize and each employee should not be misled about why they should move.
 For non-work reasons, the relocation letter serves as a confirmation letter about the entire relocation’s purpose may it be you are asked to move by a landlord, spouse, school, or anyone of authority.

-Preparation for Transitioning
+3. Preparation for Transitioning

 The relocation letter’s best offer is to prepare employees or recipients for the new transition.
 Moving takes some adjustments because you’d be drafting a packing list on what items to bring or leave behind, familiarizing the new location’s nearby streets and establishments, and adjusting your new travel route from your house to the new office.
 The point is a relocation letter should be sent at least two weeks or even earlier before the actual relocation date to give room for the adjustment period.

-Relocation Documentation
+4. Relocation Documentation

 Another crucial purpose of having a relocation letter is to have evidence or official documentation that there is a legitimate relocation going on to your medical office, hotel office, corporate office, or any other establishment.
 A relocation letter is also a formal letter so its data should not be overlooked.
 Then, the relocation letter itself is a useful tool in case someone needs solid proof that your office is relocating somewhere.

-Personal Reassurance that Change Is Okay
+5. Personal Reassurance that Change Is Okay

 A relocation letter is made with a fine line between a business letter and a personal letter.
 As an employer, HR, or the person behind writing this type of document, you have to show that you care for the recipients and that you reassure them that things are okay.
 In fact, most relocation letters discuss what to expect from the said changes such as relocation assistance, bonus, and other costs for moving that are covered by the company; be sure that is clarified in the form.